 Information of special importance has been highlighted in bold type in this manual.
-Refer to Safety Instructions on page 9 for the meanings of DANGER, WARNING, CAUTION, IMPORTANT, and NOTE.
+Refer to Safety Instructions for the meanings of DANGER, WARN-ING, CAUTION, IMPORTANT, and NOTE.

 GLOSSARY

 There are many terms that are either unique to this equipment or that are used as acronyms.
 The following terms and their definitions will help while using this manual: